Different Types of Engineering Majors, Explained

 Industrial Engineering

 This is a frequently misunderstood branch of engineering.
 Perhaps the word “industrial” sounds limiting in scope as though you’ll be wearing a hard hat to work every day.
-For simplicity we like the definition from the Bureau of Labor Statistics.
+For simplicity, we like the definition from the Bureau of Labor Statistics.
 Industrial engineersdevise efficient systems that integrate workers, machines, materials, information, and energy to make a product or provide a service.”
-Engineers in this branch apply the principles of engineering to real-word problems.
+Engineers in this branch apply the principles of engineering to real-world problems.
 For example, they may devise systems to streamline a company’s delivery systems, increase the safety of a theme park, or help hospitals more efficiently serve their patients.

 In studying to be an Industrial Engineer, you are likely to complete the following courses: